binhnxit/lar58_vue/modules/heroderole/readme.md

 ```

-Them you can protect your routes using middleware rules: <br>
+Then you can protect your routes using middleware rules: <br>

 ```php
 Route::middleware(['role:admin'])->group(function () {